 Also, girls who are heavy at age 10 may have a lower risk of benign breast conditions in young adulthood than girls who are lean at age 10 [28,30].
 (Similarly, women who were heavy as children and teens may have a lower risk of breast cancer than women who were lean in their youth [31-36].)

 However, being heavy during childhood and the teen years is not advised as it’s linked to an increased risk of heart disease and many other health conditions in adulthood .

 Types of benign breast conditions

-If you’re diagnosed with a benign breast condition (or are told you have a fibrocystic change), your health care provider can tell you which type you have, if it needs treatment and if it increases your risk of breast cancer.
+If you are told you have a benign breast condition (or a fibrocystic change), ask your health care provider which type you have, if it needs treatment and if it increases your risk of breast cancer.